 - Anoro, a COPD medicine, features ads where everything in the world is inflatable.

 - In the Axis Powers Hetalia movie, Paint it, White!, everything that the ray from the Picto Alien's spaceship touches turns into a white, wobbly thing reminiscent of rubber.
 As it passes over cities and countries the world starts to resemble this Rubbery World.

-- This happens twice in The Matrix.
+- This happens a few times in The Matrix.

 - When Neo falls in the Jump Program.
 When he hits the pavement, it collapses under him, bounces him up in the air and becomes solid again.

 - When the helicopter slams into the building, the building ripples as though it were made of jello.